Anthony-HTF/Spatial_Analysis_R/README.md

-# Spatial_Analysis_R
+# Spatial Analysis in R
- An introduction to thematic maps using R
+ An introduction to building thematic maps using R